Tag: jim thorpe

 Charley Moore, Manager, Hartford Senators, 1932.

-Honorable mentions on the Senators of 1932 include: Red Howell who batted .349, Bruce Caldwell, a Yale University graduate, Jim Henry, a rookie pitcher and Byron Topol, a little-known third baseman.
+Notable Hartford Senators of 1932 include: Red Howell who batted .349, Bruce Caldwell, a Yale University graduate, Jim Henry, a rookie pitcher and Byron Topol, a little-known third baseman.
 Veteran players Johnny Mann, Eddie Kenna and Pinky Pittenger played their last seasons in Hartford.
-On July 18, 1932, the Hartford Courant suddenly reported the demise of the Eastern League due to poor attendance.
-Waning interest and continued economic woes hampered ticket revenues.
-Club owners met in New York City and voted to cancel the circuit.
+Yet waning interest and continued economic woes hampered ticket revenues.
+Club owners met in New York City and voted to fold the league.
+On July 18, 1932, the Hartford Courant reported the demise of the Eastern League due to poor attendance.

 Bill Marlotte